Aetas/Final-Project/README.md

 5 - I just want to get back to working on 'my' parser, really.

-# temporarily emptah
-Project Summary
+# Project Summary
-# It takes data and nibbles on it
+It takes data and nibbles on it

-How To Run
+# How To Run
-# Use your legs
+Use your legs

-Dependencies
+# Dependencies
-# A computer.
+A computer.

-System Requirements
+# System Requirements
-# Ability to download RAM
+Ability to download RAM

-Group Members
+# Group Members
-# Just Me
+Just Me

-Contributors
+# Contributors
 14ers.com for generating the initial ranked .csv file.
 Nobody likes to type out 53 lines of CSV.

-Open Issues/bugs
+# Open Issues/bugs
-# There doesn't seem to be any code to run.
+There doesn't seem to be any code to run.